drone/drone-plugin-starter/README.md

 ### Vendoring

 Please vendor dependencies in a manner compatible with `GOVENDOREXPERIMENT`.
-All official drone plugins should use [govend](https://github.com/govend/govend) with the `--prune` flag.
+All official drone plugins should use [govendor](https://github.com/kardianos/govendor) because it prunes the dependencies pretty well..